JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8002 days**.

-And here is a just a random fact -  **Ninety percent of the population has an innie belly button**.
+And here is a just a random fact -  **Lipogram refers to writing that does not have certain letter or letters**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)